Lung Health Institute Patient sees Progress from Cellular Therapy

-Tampa, FL (June 16, 2015) – Lung Institute patient Susan M. received cellular therapy from the Lung Institute on February 9, 2015.
+Tampa, FL (June 16, 2015) – Lung Health Institute patient Susan M. received cellular therapy from the Lung Health Institute on February 9, 2015.
 Susan owns a horse farm in Texas which requires a lot of hard work on a day-to-day basis.
 Caring for the farm had become more difficult, almost impossible, for Susan after she developed chronic obstructive pulmonary disease (COPD).
 She worried that she would have to give up doing what she loved most.
-After undergoing cellular therapy at the Lung Institute, however, Susan has found continued improvement in her lung function and ability to do daily tasks without becoming short of breath.
+After undergoing cellular therapy at the Lung Health Institute, however, Susan has found continued improvement in her lung function and ability to do daily tasks without becoming short of breath.

 The day before treatment, February 8, 2015, Susan was on several daily medications plus supplemental oxygen 24 hours a day.
 She set the tank on level three for normal daily tasks, and had to bump that number up to four when doing more strenuous activities like riding horses.
 When she did get the chance to ride, Susan was only able to canter or trot the horses for very short periods of time before having to stop to catch her breath.
 She had to take a large amount of medication on a daily basis just to survive, taken both morning and night: 500/50 of Advair AM and PM, Spiriva AM, 10 mg. of prednisone daily, plus various allergy medications.
 Caring for her lung disease had taken over Susan’s life.
 After a period of taking these expensive medications and hauling an oxygen tank around all day and night, Susan started to search for alternative options.
-That’s when she found the Lung Institute.
+That’s when she found the Lung Health Institute.

 Seeing Results after Cellular Therapy